 - Feel free to add your desired amount of Vodka or Whisky for a stronger punch

 - In a 2 gallon drink jar, add 2 cups apple cider.

 - Whisk in pumpkin pie spice until any clumps are gone, then add the rest of the apple cider.

-- Add the remaining ingredients to the jar and stir gently.
+- Add apples, oranges, and cranberries to the jar and stir gently.

-- Refrigerate for at least 3-4 hours before serving cold.
+- Refrigerate for 2-3 hours before serving cold in garnished glasses.

 - Will keep for 3-4 days in fridge in airtight container.